PopeCollins/3D-MRI-Brain-tumor-segmentation/README.md

 # 3D-MRI-Brain-tumor-segmentation
 Brain tumor segmentation using U-Net

+White matter, gray matter, and cerebrospinal fluid make up the majority of the brain's healthy tissues.
+Brain tumor segmentation seeks to identify the position and extent of tumor regions, including active tumorous tissue (vascularized or not), necrotic tissue, and edema (swelling close to the tumor).
+By comparing aberrant areas to normal tissue, abnormal spots might be found.

 Dataset

 1.1 What is an MRI?

 Magnetic resonance imaging (MRI) is an advanced imaging technique that is used to observe a variety of diseases and parts of the body.

 As we will see later, neural networks can analyze these images individually (as a radiologist would) or combine them into a single 3D volume to make predictions.